virmundi/NewDataForManagers/documentstorage.md

     }
 ~~~~~~~~

 though they are seldom pretty formatted when actually saved.
 There is a derivative of JSON called BSON (Binary JSON).
-They can also be shaped documents which is like JSON, but the actual field names are not stored for the document, rather document has a shape id.
-This kinda normalizes the shape information to reduce storage size.
+BSON records are more space efficient since they are binary.
+Documents can also be shaped which is like JSON, but the actual field names are not stored for the document, rather document has a shape id.
+Storage requirements are less if multiple document can share the same shape information..

 Documents exist within a Collection.
 A collection is simply a named container for one or more documents.
-A collection is equatable to a table in the RDBMS world.
+A collection is equatable to a table in the RDBMS world with the significant difference that the documents do not have to have the same structure.

 A Database houses one or more collections.
 They are also responsible for housing meta data about user rights, indexes and other meta concerning the management of the records.